 Safe Place or Room

 - Identify a safe room within your home.
 The safest place to be during a storm is obviously underground like a basement.
-However, if you live somewhere like Florida where those kinda of things don’t usually exist.
-The next best thing would be a room without windows, and without an outer wall.
+However, if you live somewhere like Florida where those kinds of things don’t usually exist.
+The next best thing would be a room without windows and without an outer wall.
 A closet might be a good idea.

 Batten Down The Hatches!

 - Prepare your home and your land.
 Install hurricane shutters or board up the windows.
-Pick up anything that the storm’s winds can throw on your home, and/or livestock.
+Boarding windows can help prevent damage to windows and help keep the wind and rain out of the house.

 Clean up Outside